EyeSift

 Top 8 Tools to Check if Resumes are AI-Written (2026 Comparison)

 Compared by accuracy, pricing, and specialty.
-Verified April 2026.
+Pricing labels were refreshed June 11, 2026 where official sources expose public plan data; verify each vendor checkout before buying.
 EyeSift is free with no signup; paid alternatives offer different angles (bulk integration, education-focus, etc.).

 ToolPricingAccuracy ClaimSpecialty